oorejola/oorejola.github.io/index.md

 # About Me

-I'm currently a Ph.D at student studying mathematics at Tulane University.
-However, I like to consider myself a math enthusiast.
-When out of the office I enjoy long walks on the beach and relaxing with my cat, Mochi.
-My current research focuses on the asymptotic behavior of high-dimensional self-similar stochastic processes.
-In particular, I am investigating the asymptotic behavior of the eigenvalue distribution of large wavelet sample covariance matrices for ensembles of fractional Brownian motion.
-Overall, I'm attracted to problems that can be characterized in the context of high-dimensional probability theory/statistics.
+I am currently pursuing my Ph.D. in mathematics at Tulane University, with an expected graduation date in May 2024.
+My journey is driven by a profound passion for mathematics and the sciences, motivating me to continually seek opportunities for expanding my knowledge and pushing my boundaries.
+At present, my research focuses on investigating the asymptotic properties of high-dimensional self-similar stochastic processes.
+Specifically, I am immersed in the study of the eigenvalue distribution of large wavelet sample covariance matrices for ensembles of self-similar stochastic processes, such as fractional Brownian motion.
+My overarching interest revolves around tackling challenges within the domain of high-dimensional probability theory and statistics.
 To list a few of my interests:

+*   Time Series Analysis
 *   Random Matrix Theory
-*   Statistical (Machine) Learning
+*   Matroid Theory
-*   Generative Models
+*   Game Theory
-*   Spectral Clustering
+*   Machine Learning
-*   Physics Informed Neural Networks

 Some informal non-*mathy* interests:

 *   Skateboarding
-*   Music
 *   Art
 *   Cooking
-*   Mochi, my cat (no offense to the dessert)